kailash-manasarovar/statement/docs/timeline/2022/december.md

 - It is highly likely many people knew *exactly* what was going on, and did attempt to warn me in December 2022.
 - Unfortunately, or fortunately, my mind was not able to comprehend in any way the evil I was about to experience in Dénia so the warnings went by unheeded.
 - Still, others *were* looking too, and enjoying the view.
 For later.
 And that is somewhat comforting to me now in June 2025.

+### Another curious thing

+- I've just remembered.
+- After this rather shocking event, which Polly was very upset about, I had a massage with her nearly every day.
+- The next time I went along I was in a similarly dissociated state and something horrible happened.
+- I thought she had switched with another masseuse to trick me.
+- I got very angry and started to shout at her.
+- *You're not Polly*, I said.
+- Flipping interesting isn't it.
+- She'll remember that.

 ## Madrid